mattdesl/threejs-app/README.md

 ```

 For deploy to work, you will need to change the surge URL in `package.json` `"scripts" > "deploy"` field to something else.

+## Confused?

+Yeah, this "boilerplate" is *not* easy, and is much more challenging than the [master](https://github.com/mattdesl/threejs-app) branch (which is mostly just WebGL).
+Unfortunately I haven't found a smoother workflow with tools like Webpack, Parcel, Rollup, etc. Things like JSX, Babel, DOM animations, WebGL, CSS pre-processors, npm modules, etc is all really hard to get working together, and the result is lots of boilerplate code to get things up and runnning.

+One day I hope frontend Web will be a little more like Processing GUI — just "code and go" — but until then I hope you find some ideas in this repo. :smile:

 ## License